 - The second criterion states that a person needs to be 18 years of age or older to receive a formal diagnosis.

-- A conduct disorder must have been present in a person prior to the age of 15.
+- A conduct disorder must have been present in a person before the age of 15.
 Indications of a conduct disorder may include violent behavior toward people or animals, destruction and disrespect to property, duplicity, stealing, and serious rule violations.

 - The fourth and final criterion states that antisocial behaviors cannot be the result of schizophrenia or bipolar disorder.

 Symptoms tend to be at their worst during the latter part of the teenage years and early twenties but can potentially improve as one grows older.
 It is unclear whether the decrease in symptoms is linked to maturation and aging or rather is due to increased insight regarding the consequences of their antisocial behaviors.

-At the present time, the exact cause of antisocial personality disorder remains unknown.
+At present, the exact cause of antisocial personality disorder remains unknown.
 However, heredity, genetics, and biological factors are believed to play an important role in the development of the disorder.
 Environmental factors are also believed to have a triggering impact, especially if a predisposition is already in place.
 Brain injuries and alterations in brain functioning during the important and formidable developmental years of childhood are also believed to heighten the risk of developing the disorder.

 A sociopath cannot be cured and is difficult to treat, as problems lie inherently in their personality and in who they are.
 As the development of antisocial personality disorder is believed to stem from childhood, it would be beneficial for early childhood educators, pediatricians, parents, and other childcare providers to be vigilant in spotting early warning signs.
 If children displaying conduct issues can be identified when they are young, early intervention can be put into place.
 The implementation of structure, discipline, parenting interventions, and behavioral modification may help to reduce the risk of a child developing into a sociopath.

 In adulthood, treatment and professional intervention can assist a person to reduce and manage destructive behaviors in order to stabilize their personal and professional relationships.